dannypsnl/dannypsnl.github.io/posts/2018-05-26-getting-start-with-rust.md

 ---
-title: "How to getting start with Rust"
+title: "How to get start with Rust"
 categories:
   - cs
 tags: